Gum Disease Treatment – Peabody, MA

 First, we will thoroughly remove all the plaque and tartar from the teeth to minimize bacteria presence.
 If you have experienced any gum recession, we will scale the area as far down as the pockets of your gums to make sure there are no bacteria left hiding in the area.

-When you return for your second appointment, we will smooth the surface of the roots of your teeth, removing any hardened bacteria deposits.
-This will help your gum tissue healthily reattach to your tooth’s structure, protecting the roots.
+When you return for your second appointment, we will smooth the surface of the roots of your teeth, removing any hardened bacterial deposits.
+This will help your gum tissue reattach to your tooth’s structure, protecting the roots.

 Antibiotic Treatment